Metrowe/Railgun/README.md

 # Highlights
 * The inheritence and polymorphism for the engine classes allowed for chaining of different classes together to assemble the train.
+* Everything in file interaction was carefully pieced together to allow for simple and fluid user interaction.
+* Movement for the engines in update and jump required a lot of fine tuning and has resylted in very fine movement and rotation;